luxonis/depthai-experiments/gen2-crowdcounting/README.md

 ## [Gen2] Crowd Counting with density maps on DepthAI

 This example shows an implementation of Crowd Counting with density maps on DepthAI in the Gen2 API system.
-We use [DM-Count](https://github.com/cvlab-stonybrook/DM-Count) ([LICENSE](https://github.com/cvlab-stonybrook/DM-Count/blob/master/LICENSE)) model, which has a VGG-19 backbone and is trained on Shanghai B data set.
+We use [DM-Count](https://github.com/cvlab-stonybrook/DM-Count) ([LICENSE](https://github.com/cvlab-stonybrook/DM-Count/blob/master/LICENSE)) model, which has a VGG-19 backbone and is trained on Shanghai A data set.

 The model produces density map from which predicted count can be computed.

-Input video is resized to 426 x 240 (W x H).
-Due to a relatively heavy model, the inference speed is around 1 FPS.
+Input video is resized to 960 x 540 (W x H).
+Due to a relatively heavy model, the inference speed is around 0.21 FPS.

 ![Image example](imgs/example.gif)